-These factors create threats and opportunities for urban services zoned land in the Fairfield local government area.
+These factors create threats and opportunities for urban services zoned land in the Fairfield City LGA.
 It is critical that these are considered as part of local and regional planning processes.
 In this regard, Council is presently working with the Greater Sydney Commission (GSC) on a Western Sydney Urban Services Study.
 Council will also be undertaking its own employment lands study as part of the Fairfield LEP 2020 project that will distil the findings of the regional investigations into local planning provisions.
-These will include the potential for new urban services lands in parts of the Rural Lands Urban Investigation Area in the northern portion of Horsley Park.
+These will include the potential for new urban services lands in parts of the Horsley Park rural lands urban investigation area.